-Note that the Issuer is qualifiable as an SME pursuant to Art.
+Note that the Issuer is qualified as an SME pursuant to Art.
 1, paragraph 1, letter w-quater.1), TUF since it falls within the parameters provided for by this regulation.
 Therefore, the threshold for notifying significant shareholdings pursuant to Art.
 120 TUF is 5% of the share capital with voting rights (see Art.
-120, paragraph 2, ultimo sentence, TUF).
-Bearing the recent introduction of the mentioned regulation in mind and the fact that at the date of this Report the shareholdings published on the CONSOB website are not updated to the applicable threshold, the information on the shareholdings in the share capital of the Company with reference to the 2% threshold is provided below.
+120, paragraph 2, last sentence, TUF).
+Bearing the recent introduction of the mentioned regulation in mind, please note that the shareholdings published on the CONSOB website on the date of this Report might not be updated to the new applicable threshold.

-At the date of 31 December 2104, Shareholders who directly or indirectly hold shares representing more than 2% of the share capital of the Issuer through pyramid structures or cross holdings, according to the communications received pursuant to art.
+As at 31 December 2015, Shareholders who directly or indirectly hold significant shares of the share capital of the Issuer through pyramid structures or cross holdings, according to the communications received pursuant to Art.
 120 of the TUF, are the following: